Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using charge-dependent azimuthal anisotropies: The CMS detector

 The central feature of the CMS apparatus is a superconducting solenoid of 6\unit{m} internal diameter, providing a magnetic field of 3.8\unit{T}.
-Within the solenoid volume, there are four primary subdetectors, including silicon pixel and strip tracker detectors, a lead tungstate crystal electromagnetic calorimeter, and a brass and scintillator hadron calorimeter.
-Each calorimeter is composed of a barrel and two endcap sections.
-Muons are measured in gas-ionization detectors embedded in the steel flux-return yoke outside the solenoid.
+Within the solenoid volume, there are silicon pixel and strip tracker detectors, a lead tungstate crystal electromagnetic calorimeter, and a brass and scintillator hadron calorimeter.
 The silicon tracker measures charged particles within the pseudorapidity range $\abs{\eta}< 2.5$.
 For charged particles with $1 < \pt < 10\GeVc$ and $\abs{\eta} < 1.4$, the track resolutions are typically 1.5\% in \pt and 25--90\,(45--150)\mum in the transverse (longitudinal) impact parameter~\cite{TRK-11-001}.
 Iron and quartz-fiber Cherenkov hadron forward (HF) calorimeters cover the range $2.9 < \abs{\eta} < 5.2$.
 A detailed description of the CMS detector, together with a definition of the coordinate system used and the relevant kinematic variables, can be found in Ref.~\cite{Chatrchyan:2008zzk}.